|

 by encouraging the loss of body heat via

-radiation...its the loss of heat from your body
+radiation...it is the loss of heat from your

 via radiation which provides the cool sensation.